python/cpython/Doc/library/stdtypes.rst

 .. method:: str.join(iterable)

-   Return a string which is the concatenation of the strings in the :term:`iterable` *iterable*.
+   Return a string which is the concatenation of the strings in *iterable*.
+   A :exc:`TypeError` will be raised if there are any non-string values in *iterable*, including :class:`bytes` objects.
 The separator between elements is the string providing this method.

 .. method:: str.ljust(width[, fillchar])